Cloud Strife: Advent Children characterization

-For Advent Children, Nomura agreed to direct the project largely because of his attachment to the character of Cloud.
+For Advent Children, Nomura agreed to direct the project, largely because of his attachment to Cloud's character.
 Although Nomura stated that Cloud was a more positive character in Final Fantasy VII than in Advent Children, he did not believe that such an "'upbeat' image of him is what stuck in the minds of the fans", and the script was written to explain why Cloud returned to a state of mind "consistent with the fans' view of him".
-Nomura describes Cloud's life as peaceful but, hurt by the losses he experienced during the original game, one which he grew scared of losing.
-Blaming himself for things outside of his control, Cloud, Nomura elaborated, needed to overcome himself.
-In contrast to other heroes, who, in Nomura's view, typically possess character defects amounting only to quirks, Nomura believed Cloud's weakness to be humanizing.
+Nomura describes Cloud's life as peaceful but one which he grew scared of losing, hurt by the losses he experienced during the original game.
+Blaming himself for things outside of his control, Cloud needed to overcome himself, Nomura elaborated.
+In contrast to other heroes, who Nomura see as typically possessing character defects amounting only to quirks, he believed Cloud's weakness to be humanizing.

-Nojima viewed the theme of the story as one of forgiveness, which he believed required hardship.
-Cloud, by taking up his sword and fighting, struggles to achieve it.
-Nojima sought to establish Cloud's withdrawn personality by depicting him with a cell phone, but never answering any calls.
-He originally intended for Aerith's name to be the last of those displayed while the backlog of ignored messages appears as Cloud's cell phone sinks into the water, but Nojima altered the scene because it "sounded too creepy".
-The wolf which Cloud imagines "represents the deepest part of Cloud's psyche" and "appears in response to some burden that Cloud is carrying deep in his heart", vanishing at the film's end.
-Nomura cites one of the film's final scenes, in which Cloud smiles, as his favorite, highlighting the lack of dialogue and Cloud's embarrassment.
-The scene influenced composer Nobuo Uematsu's score, who grew excited after coming across it in his review of the script, commenting on the difficulty players who had finished Final Fantasy VII would have had imagining Cloud's smile.
+Nojima viewed the theme of the story as one of forgiveness, which he believed required hardship; by taking up his sword and fighting, Cloud struggles to achieve it.
+Nojima sought to establish Cloud's withdrawn personality by depicting him as having a cell phone but never answering any calls.
+He originally intended for Aerith's name to be the last one displayed in the backlog of ignored messages that appear as Cloud's cell phone sinks into the water, but the scene was altered because it "sounded too creepy".
+The wolf, which Cloud imagines, "represents the deepest part of Cloud's psyche" and "appears in response to some burden that Cloud is carrying deep in his heart", vanishing at the film's end.
+One of the film's final scenes, in which Cloud smiles, is cited by Nomura to be his favorite, who highlighted the lack of dialogue and Cloud's embarrassment.
+The scene influenced the film's score, written by composer Nobuo Uematsu, who grew excited after coming across it in his review of the script and commented on the difficulty players who had finished Final Fantasy VII would have had imagining Cloud's smile.

 Nomura sought to make Cloud's design distinctly different from the other characters.
-About thirty different designs were made for Cloud's face, and his hair was altered both to give it a more realistic look and to illustrate that two years had passed since the game's conclusion.
+About thirty different designs were made for Cloud's face, and his hair was altered to give it a more realistic look and illustrate that two years had passed since the game's conclusion.
 The staff attempted rendering Cloud based on the game's original illustrations, but concluded that doing so left his eyes unrealistically big, which "looked gross".
 Further revisions were made to Cloud's face after completion of the pilot film, which featured a more realistic style.
 In contrast to his hair, Cloud's clothes were difficult to make in the film.
-Deciding to give Cloud a simple costume consistent with the concept of "clothes designed for action", the staff began with the idea of a black robe, eventually parring it down to a "long apron" shifted to one side.
+After deciding to give Cloud a simple costume consistent with the concept of "clothes designed for action", the staff began with the idea of a black robe, eventually parring it down to a "long apron" shifted to one side.